Can I introduce worms from the garden into my worm farm?

 Check out the worm help centre for lots more info or visit the worm store and our team will package up some healthy, happy and hungry compost worms to send direct to you!
 Free shipping.

-PREMIUM VALUE PACK 1kg (approx 4,400) Live compost worms Free express shipping plus Extras
+PREMIUM VALUE PACK HUGE 1kg (approx 4,400) Live compost worms Free express shipping plus Extras

 Post Type: Product